bramca/GTA-Self-Driving/README.md

-# GTA V Self Driving
+# GTA Self Driving
-This repo contains `python` scripts that try learn the machine to drive a car in GTA V.
+This repo contains `python` scripts that try learn the machine to drive a car in GTA.
+Currently the models are only tested on GTA V.

 # Models
 There are 3 models in this repo: